 No. According to 8 CFR 214.2(f)(18), a border commuter student may only engage in practical training, specifically CPT and post-completion OPT.

-The process starts when an F-1 student asks your permission to seek employment in an off-campus job.
-After you decide if you should make the recommendation, enter it in SEVIS.
-Print the supporting Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status," sign pages 1 and 3 and give it to the student.
+The process starts when an F-1 student asks the DSO’s permission to seek employment in an off-campus job.
+After the DSO decides if they should make the recommendation, they enter it in SEVIS.
+The DSO should print the supporting Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status," sign pages 1 and 3 and give it to the student.

-We recommend that you help the student ensure that the supporting evidence for the Form I-765, "Application for Employment Authorization," clearly shows eligibility.
+SEVP recommends that a DSO help the student ensure that the supporting evidence for the Form I-765, "Application for Employment Authorization," clearly shows eligibility.

 The student must file a Form I-765 with U.S. Citizenship and Immigration Services (USCIS) within 30 days.
 See the USCIS website for the form and filing information.
 The student must pay a fee to USCIS.
 Electronic filing is available.
-Make sure the student reads the form carefully and follows the directions.
+A DSO should make sure the student reads the form carefully and follows the directions.

-As part of the supporting evidence, the F-1 student must include your specially endorsed Form I-20 signed on pages 1 and 3
+As part of the supporting evidence, the F-1 student must include the specially endorsed Form I-20 signed on pages 1 and 2 by a DSO.